-UniCamillus intends to prepare excellent healthcare workers with particular professional attention being placed on the pathologies coming from the countries of the Southern part of the world.
+UniCamillus prepares excellent healthcare workers with particular professional attention being placed on the pathologies coming from the countries of the Southern part of the world.

 The university is mainly aimed at non EU youngsters.
 Students who can enroll are Italian and EU students who show a sensitive and particular scientific interest towards health issues such as malaria, TBS and aids which still affect a large part of the world.